-Under Nasdaq's listing maintenance standards for The Nasdaq Capital Market, if the closing bid price of our common stock is under \$1.00 per share for 30 consecutive business days and does not thereafter reach \$1.00 per share or higher for a minimum of ten consecutive business days during the 180 calendar days (the "grace period") following notification by Nasdaq, Nasdaq may delist our common stock from trading.
+Under Nasdaq's listing maintenance standards for The Nasdaq Capital Market, if the closing bid price of our common stock is under \$1.00 per share for 30 consecutive business days and does not thereafter reach \$1.00 per share or higher for a minimum of ten consecutive business days during the applicable grace period following notification by Nasdaq, Nasdaq may delist our common stock from trading.
 If a delisting from The Nasdaq Capital Market were to occur, our common stock would trade on the OTC Bulletin Board or in the "pink sheets."
 Such alternatives are generally considered to be less efficient markets and not as broad as The Nasdaq Capital Market.

-On January 22, 2018, Nasdaq notified us that the bid price of our common stock had closed below the required \$1.00 per share for 30 consecutive trading days, and, accordingly, that we did not comply with the applicable Nasdaq minimum bid price requirement.
-We have been provided 180 calendar days by Nasdaq to regain compliance with this requirement.
-Accordingly, our board of directors adopted resolutions, subject to approval by our stockholders, to amend our Certificate of Amendment of Certificate of Incorporation to effect a reverse stock split of our common stock at a ratio in the range of 1:20 to 1:30, such ratio to be determined in the discretion of our board of directors.
+On September 26, 2019, Nasdaq notified us that the bid price of our common stock had closed below the required \$1.00 per share for 30 consecutive trading days, and, accordingly, that we did not comply with the applicable Nasdaq minimum bid price requirement.
+We were provided 180 calendar days by Nasdaq to regain compliance with this requirement.
+In March 2020, we requested and received an additional 180-day extension to regain compliance with the \$1.00 minimum closing bid price requirement that was the subject of the September 2019 letter.
+On April 16, 2020, Nasdaq, in response to the COVID-19 pandemic, tolled the compliance period for any company previously notified about non-compliance with the \$1.00 minimum closing bid price requirement through June 30, 2020.

+Our board of directors adopted resolutions, subject to approval by our stockholders, to amend our Certificate of Incorporation to effect a reverse stock split of our common stock at a ratio in the range of 1:5 to 1:30, with such ratio to be determined in the discretion of our board of directors.
 These resolutions were approved as a means of increasing the share price of our common stock above \$1.00, which is required for continued listing on The Nasdaq Capital Market.